How many circles can you find in your house? Can you find some hidden triangles?

 How to play:

 Shuffle the cards and spread them out shape side down.
-Have the kids take turns drawing a card.
+Have your kids take turns turning over a card.
 The first child draws a card and everyone runs off to look for examples of that shape.
 Once you find something come back to the collection area.
 Small items can be brought to the collection area, larger item can just be written down on the card.
 See how many examples of each shape your kids can find!
-Once you're finished with one shape, draw another card and get searching again!
+Once you're finished with one shape, pick another card and get searching again!

 Looking for triangles was challenging for us but, we did end up finding quite a few examples.
 Some of the triangles the girls found were quite creative, such as our dog's ears and the tip of a pencil.